w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 Now you will click on the "Submit proposal" button and enter the preimage hash in the input titled "preimage hash" and _at least_ the minimum deposit into the "locked balance" field.
-Click on the blue "Submit proposal" button and confirm the transaction.
+Click on the "Submit proposal" button and confirm the transaction.
 You should now see your proposal appear in the "proposals" column on the page.

 ![submit proposal](../assets/democracy/submit_proposal.png)